Our rookie travel departure mistakes… and how you can avoid them!

 He didn’t actually find it that morning, and we were all so cranky and exhausted that we decided just to get a room for one night at a nearby hotel.
 They had some available for immediate check-in, and we needed immediate rest.
 Once we had slept we went searching again and found it, and enjoyed it the following night.

-avoid this by: carefully considering where your first night’s accommodation will be, and how to get there, before you leave home.
+Avoid this by: very carefully considering where your first night’s accommodation will be, and how to get there, before you leave home.

 We thought the tenants that had secured our house had signed a contract and would be moving in.